ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 ![ansible playbook nginx1](./images/9.%20ansible%20playbook%20nginx1.png)
 ![ansible playbook nginx2](./images/9.%20ansible%20playbook%20nginx2.png)

-### Step 10:Run the Ansible Playbook with the Apache role
+### Step 10: Run the Ansible Playbook with the Apache role

 * Change the variables for enabling Apache and Nginx in the `dev.yml` file in the `env-vars` directory to meet the conditions for executing the Apache role.